-We introduce amazing features and enhancements with every release, so don't get left behind!
+We introduce new features and enhancements with every release, so don't get left behind!
 Make the most from the latest Community Builder and template features.
+Typically, we automatically update your template to the latest version, so you can start adding the latest features to your community right away.
+However, when the changes are significant, you're required to manually update your template.